 - 3. Whether or not a plant variety is an e.d.v. may need to be based upon scientifically reliable methods.
 This may start with the judgement of essential characteristics and be completed by methods of genome identification in so far as adequate methods are available.
 Depending on the given species, this assessment can vary in relation to different methods of derivation used and also by different genetic distances.
-Scientific and reliable methods for the proof of genetic distances might be e.g. RFLP (Restricted Fragment Length Polymorphism), RAPD (Random Amplification of Polymorphic DNA) and PCR (Polymerase Chain Reaction). - 4.
-This assessment can only be made by species-specific experts skilled in the art. - 5.
+Scientific and reliable methods for the proof of genetic distances might be e.g. RFLP (Restricted Fragment Length Polymorphism), RAPD (Random Amplification of Polymorphic DNA), PCR (Polymerase Chain Reaction), combining ability. - 4.
+This assessment should be made by species-specific experts skilled in the art, including breeders, molecular geneticists, etc. - 5.
 The plant variety offices have only a duty to prove whether a plant variety having been entered for protection fulfills the requirements for protection (DUS-test), regardless of the question of whether it is an e.d.v. or not.
 Thus for ASSINSEL it is important and obvious that the determination of the existence of an e.d.v. should not be a part of the procedure for granting plant breeders' rights.
-Registration data of the variety based on UPOV guidelines should be available after granting of rights when legitimate interest has been shown. - 6.
-The determination as to whether a plant variety is an e.d.v., is mainly a question of whether it has been derived from a protected variety (see 2).
-Where a plant variety has been developed independently from an i.v. there cannot be dependency.
+However, registration data of the variety based on UPOV guidelines should be available after granting of rights. - 6.
+The determination as to whether a plant variety is an e.d.v., is mainly a question of whether it has been derived from a given variety (see 2).
+Where a plant variety has been developed without using that variety, there cannot be essential derivation.
 However, the general rules of burden of proof have to be considered (see C. below). - 7) Essential derivation is a matter of fact whereas dependency resulting herefrom is a possible legal consequence.
-Therefore, if an e.d.v. has been claimed and proved as such with legal validity it remains an e.d.v. and cannot become an i.v.
-On the other hand, one variety which first has been assumed to be an i.v. can be later on claimed and proved to be an e.d.v. with all the consequences that that proof implies, for the variety itself and for those derived from it.
+Therefore, if an e.d.v. has been claimed and proved as such with legal validity it remains an e.d.v.
+On the other hand, one variety which first has been assumed to be independently developed can be later on claimed and proved to be an e.d.v. with all the consequences that that proof implies, for the variety itself and for those essentially derived from it.

 An e.d.v. remains an e.d.v. for ever.
-Even if the protection period of the i.v. has been exhausted, a variety derived from the first variety in a chain of essentially derived varieties remains an e.v.d. and the remaining varieties in the chain will still be regarded as derived from the i.v.
+Even if the protection period of the i.v. has been exhausted, a variety derived from the first variety in a chain of essentially derived varieties remains an e.d.v. and the remaining varieties in the chain will still be essentially derived from the i.v.
 The reason for this lies in the spirit of the concept of dependency.
 This very new principle has mainly been introduced to protect more efficiently the initial breeder and not those who make derivations from his work.

 - B. Special Interpretations of Article 14(5) - 1.
-The principle of dependency only exists in favour "of the protected variety" [see Article 14(5)(a)(i)].
+The principle of dependency only exists in favour "of the protected variety" \vec{l} see Article 14(5)(a)(i) \vec{l} .